Predictions of Coal, CO2 Production Flawed, Says Latest Research

 Patzek evaluated the accuracy of each of the 40 IPCC scenarios based on diminishing coal and fossil fuel resources.
 His full report was published in the August issue of Energy, The International Journal with co-author, Dr. Gregory Croft, who was Patzek's last Ph.D. student at the Department of Civil and Environmental Engineering at the University of California, Berkeley.

 "The IPCC carbon estimates, which are used by all major decision makers, are based on economic and policy considerations that appear to be unconstrained by geophysics," says Patzek.
 "The value of our approach is that it provides a reality check on the magnitude of carbon emissions."

 The paper provides a physical model of historical and future production of coal worldwide.
 The model demonstrates that despite enormous coal deposits globally, coal production rates will decline because the deposits show increasing inaccessibility and decreasing coal seam thickness, according to the research.

 "The current global hysteria around carbon capture and sequestration is leading to desperately poor government policies," says Patzek.
 "For instance, large-scale subsurface sequestration of CO2 will decrease power plant efficiency by up to 50 percent.
 The same resources could be spent more wisely on increasing U.S. coal-fired power plant efficiency by 50 percent from the current 32 percent."

-For more information, contact: Maria Arrellaga, communications director, Cockrell School of Engineering, 512 471 7330; Tadeusz Patzek, Department of Petroleum and Geosystems Engineering, Cockrell School of Engineering, 512-232-8368.
+For more information, contact: Maria Arrellaga, communications director, Cockrell School of Engineering, 512 471 7330; Tadeusz Patzek, Department of Petroleum and Geosystems Engineering, Cockrell School of Engineering College of Engineering, 512-232-8368.